Youth In Trades Training Programs (formerly ACE-IT) offered at Cariboo:

 Youth in Trades Training: Carpentry.
 Grade 11 or 12

-This is a district based program meeting on Day 1’s, all day.
+This is a district based program meeting in the afternoons here at Cariboo every day.
 The Carpentry Program provides career minded high school students the opportunity to receive:

 - High School graduation credits